-While faster is always better, the best bandwidth for a floodlight camera is 2 megabytes of upload speed or more.
+While faster is always better, the best bandwidth for a floodlight camera is 2 megabytes (MB) of upload speed or more.

 Q. Is data encrypted on a floodlight camera?

 With hacking becoming a growing problem with home security cameras, more and more manufacturers are adding end-to-end encryption to their products.
-End-to-end encryption means a hacker cannot spy in unless they have access to your personal device.
+End-to-end encryption means a hacker cannot spy in without access to your personal device.

 Q. What’s the storage capacity for a floodlight camera?